Introduction

 Why should I select a segment-based approach?

-Despite a huge amount of demand for this approach, a word of caution.
-Since this method doesn’t involve any fundamental restructuring of the ways your bank words — for example by adopting a unified platform model — a segment-based play has a high likelihood of creating or exacerbating operational silos.
-If you’re looking for a reinvention of the way you operate and provide value to your customers, this isn’t it.
+Despite strong demand for this approach, a word of caution.
+Since it doesn't involve fundamental restructuring β say, adopting a unified platform model β a segment-based play has a high likelihood of creating or exacerbating operational silos.
+If you're looking for a reinvention of the way you operate and deliver value, this isn't it.

 The headless approach to progressive banking modernization